Skip to content

 Parents should be careful with transfer length.
 A longer ride can be fine for older kids and rough with toddlers after a travel morning.
 The cheapest resort total is not always the cheapest emotional cost.

-Jamaica beach planning image for family resort comparisons.
+Family of four enjoying a sunny Caribbean beach with turquoise water — family resort planning.
 Jamaica often protects the total price because flights and resort inventory are broader.

 6. Nassau and The Bahamas — best for shorter family breaks